-11. Can a "W" be removed and replaced with a grade for a student who transferred and took the equivalent course in the new district?
+11. Can a "W" be removed and replaced with a grade for a student who transferred and took the equivalent course in the new district? (see updated rules for students beginning with the 2019-20 school year)

 Answer: Every high school credited course attempted must appear on the transcript including the course from which the student has withdrawn.
 If a student transfers with a withdrawal (even within a district), is placed in the equivalent course within your district and completes the course, then you may replace the "W" with a grade, etc. However, if the student does not pick up and complete the withdrawn course in the new school, the "W" remains.
 If a student has repeatedly withdrawn from a course, each attempt must be listed.
 The intent is to track dropped course work rather than moves between schools.